michaelReb/EpistemoBrico/README.md

 * cross-status collaboration, and hearing neglected voices
 * servant leadership rather than managerial control

+This aligns with complexity-aware governance models that distinguish between:
+* ordered domains (where best practices work)
+* complicated domains (where expert engineering works)
+* complex domains (where experimentation and learning are essential)

+Bricolage Labs are explicitly designed for the complex domain.

 Lab heads in Epistemic Bricolage Labs function less as directors of work, and more as mentors and sensemakers: